Shakthivelms8/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 1. Close your web browser window or tab.

-## Seed your Azure Cosmos DB SQL API account with sample data
+### Task 2: Seed your Azure Cosmos DB SQL API account with sample data

 You will use a command-line utility that creates a **cosmicworks** database and a **products** container.
 The tool will then create a set of items that you will observe using the change feed processor running in your terminal window.